iobruno/kotlin-shop/README.md

 ### Digital Order

-May only contain items of the `ItemType` 'Digital'
+May only contain products which the `ProductType` is 'Digital'

   - `place()`:
     - Includes a `Voucher` discount of $10 for the Order